Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Physical-Light-Units.md

 #### Lumen:

 The unit of [luminous flux](Glossary.html#LuminousFlux).
+Describes the total amount of visible light that a light source emits in all directions.
+When you use this unit, the amount of visible light is independent of the source's size meaning the illumination level of a Scene does not change depending on the size of a light source.
+However, highlights that a light source produces dim as the area of the light source increases.
+This is because the same power is spread across a larger area.

-Measures the total quantity of visible light a source emits.
-A light source emitting 1 [candela](#Candela) of luminous intensity from an area of 1 steradian has a luminous flux of 1 lumen.
+A light source that emits 1 [candela](#Candela) of [luminous intensity](Glossary.html#LuminousIntensity) from an area of 1 steradian has a luminous flux of 1 lumen.

 <a name="Lux"></a>